pedro-profile/pedro-profile/README.md

 <br> Please do not contact me for that!
 </b>

-This is the reason i decided to build a proper Application.
-This way, if there is interest on my skills, we discuss the technical aspects directly.
-As proof i've done it myself.

 If you need any of the skills i currently master, you can count on me even as a freelancer.